ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

     remote-servers none
 }
 ```
-If there is any remote log server, we need to remove it because it does not allow us to set severity level of outgoing logs.
-To remove remote-servers, run the following;
+If there is any remote log server, we need to remove it because this type of configuration does not allow us to set severity level of outgoing logs.
+To remove `remote-servers`, run the following;
 ```
 user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# modify /sys syslog remote-servers none user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# save /sys config
 ```
-3. Now add tSplunk server as a `include` which will allow us to filter outgoing logs;
+3. Now add Splunk server as a `include` which will allow us to filter outgoing logs;
 ```
-user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# list /sys syslog all-properties sys syslog {
+user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# edit /sys syslog all-properties sys syslog {
     auth-priv-from notice
     auth-priv-to emerg